sullis/Doppelauge/TEST_BY_ANNOTATION.md

 By putting tests directly above the method themselves, it becomes natural to update the tests simultaneously as the code.
-The tests also starts to serve as documentation for how the method works.
+The tests also start to serve as documentation for how the method works.

 Example